Office of Accessibility

 - The student is not required to share their disability diagnosis, but the student is expected to discuss what impact the disability may have.

-- If you have questions about a student's accommodation, please contact the Office of Disability Services assistance.
+- If you have questions about a student's accommodation, please contact the Office of Accessibility assistance.

 - Students using the Test Center are expected to schedule tests at least 3 days in advance.
 In order to schedule a test the student must present a "Test Center Proctor Form" complete with instructions from the professor about how to properly administer the test.